open-afc-project/openafc/tests/README.md

 # **Commands and procedures**
 ## Tests execution options

-Start sequential run of tests according to the data in the database
+Start sequential run of tests according to the data in the database.
 ```
 afc_tests.py --addr 1.2.3.4 --cmd run
 ```
-Run a test or number of tests according to test case row index
+Run a test or number of tests according to test case row index.
 ```
 afc_tests.py --addr 1.2.3.4 --cmd run --testcase_indexes 3,5,6,7
 ```
-Run a test or number of tests according to test case ids
+Run a test or number of tests according to test case ids.
 ```
 afc_tests.py --addr 1.2.3.4 --cmd run --testcase_ids AFCS.IBP.5, AFCS.FSP.18
 ```